ibm-cloud-docs/vmware-service/vmaas/tenant-plan-deploy.md

 In-place consolidation of a fast-provisioned VM is not supported.
 As the number of linked clones grow, VM execution performance can be impacted.
 {: important}

-When you create your VDC and it is in **Available** status, you can enable or disable fast provisioning from the **Summary** tab on the VDC details page.
+When you create your VDC and it is in **Available** status, you can enable or disable fast provisioning from the **Summary** tab in the VDC details page.

 ### Linked clones
 {: #tenant-plan-deploy-fast-provisioning-linked}